nuricanozturk01/console-chat/README.md

 # console-chat

--> Only Linux
+-> only works on linux operating system:
---RUN--
+--RUN--:
-gcc server.c -o server
+gcc server.c -o server:
-gcc client.c -o client
+gcc client.c -o client:
- ./server
+ ./server:
-./client
+./client:
 Edit: Application have some problems.
 If you saw , please try fix and tell me.

 problem: